-This kind of attack is difficult to execute but it still is one of the popular attack executed on WordPress sites.
+This kind of attack is difficult to execute but it still is one of the popular attacks executed on WordPress sites.
 By default, WordPress does not block a user from trying multiple fail attempts which let a human or bot try thousands of combinations per second.

 How to prevent, and fix Brute Force Attacks

 Avoiding Brute Force is fairly simple.
 All you have to do is create a strong password which includes Upper case letters, lower case letters, numbers and special characters as each character has different ASCII values and it would be difficult to guess a long and complex password.
 Avoid using a password like johnny123 or whatsmypassword.

 Also, integrate Two Factor Authentication to authenticate the users logging into your site twice.
 Two Factor Authentication is a great plugin to use.